bitfocus/companion-module-phillips-hue/HELP.md

 * LightGroup_Switch_Bri - Lets you turn on or off a specifig lightgroup and also set the brightness
 * Zones_Switch - Lets you turn on or off a specifig zone
 * Zones_Switch_Bri - Lets you turn on or off a specifig zone and also set the brightness

+### Delete users
+* https://account.meethue.com/apps - can only be done thrue meethue website